Our website uses cookies for statistical purposes.

 4. Drink driving: driving when the level of alcohol is above the one permitted by law in England and Wales; there are strict penalties and our drink drive solicitors can help you if you have been charged;

-5. Drug diving: similar to the previous offence, a driver is subject to penalties if under the influence of legal or illegal drugs while operating the vehicle;
+5. Drug driving: similar to the previous offence, a driver is subject to penalties if under the influence of legal or illegal drugs while operating the vehicle;

 6. Others: license and insurance offences are possible as well as miscellaneous ones such as motor racing on the highway.